-- document entries that have been superseded, inactivated, or are not considered the most current version. - QTF-59 Responding QHINs SHOULD provide to Responding Nodes any specific document status Requests provided by the Initiating QHIN in the Cross-Gateway Query FindDocuments Registry Stored Query transaction. - QTF-60 QHINs MUST NOT return an error if the \$XDSDocumentEntryServiceStartTimeTo and/or \$XDSDocumentEntryServiceStopTimeFrom parameters are included.
-Responding QHINs SHOULD transmit any query parameters related to serviceStartTime and serviceStopTime to the Responding Node. - QTF-61 \$XDSDocumentEntryServiceStartTimeTo and \$XDSDocumentEntryServiceStopTimeFrom are optional parameters that may be included in the Cross-Gateway Query FindDocuments Registry Stored Query to limit the number of documents returned.
+- QTF-56QTF-59 Responding QHINs SHOULD provide to Responding Nodes any specific document status Requests provided by the Initiating QHIN in the Cross-Gateway Query FindDocuments Registry Stored Query transaction. - QHINs MUST supportNOT, but not necessarily adhere to requirements stated in, return an error when if the \$XDSDocumentEntryServiceStartTimeTo and/or\$XDSDocumentEntryServiceStopTimeFrom parameters are included. - QTF-57QTF-60 for limiting the number of documents returned from a Query and Responding QHINs SHOULD transmit any query parameters related to serviceStartTime and serviceStopTime such parameters tto the Responding Node. - QTF-58QTF-61 \$XDSDocumentEntryServiceStartTimeTo and

+\$XDSDocumentEntryServiceStopTimeFrom are optional parameters that may be included in the Cross-Gateway Query FindDocuments Registry Stored Query to limit the number of documents returned.
 Usage MUST follow the guidance of Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes section 2.6.3.2 Filtering by date/time range.
 IHE XDS Query Parameters. serviceStartTime and serviceStopTime are defined ITI TF-3 Table 4.1.3.2-1.
-These query parameters are among the metadata parameters that MUST be returned with objects in all LeafClass Query for Documents Responses. serviceStartTime and serviceStopTime MUST be Requested as UTC in DTM format. - QTF-62 If \$XDSDocumentEntryServiceStartTimeTo and \$XDSDocumentEntryServiceStopTimeFrom are not specified, the Responding Node MAY limit the Query response to data from the past five years. - QTF-63 The Cross-Gateway Query FindDocuments Registry Stored Query request MAY include both DocumentEntryType parameters with values of urn:uuid:7edca82f-054d-47f2-a032-9b2a5b5186c1 and urn:uuid:34268e47-fdf5-41a6-ba33-82133c465248 to specify that Stable and On-Demand Documents should be included where both are available.
-If only Stable or On-Demand Documents are available, only those DocumentEntries should be sent. - QTF-64 The Initiating QHIN MUST specify a returnType parameter value of LeafClass, which means to return full metadata contents.
-See IHE ITI TF-1: 18 Cross-Community Access (XCA) Integration Profile, IHE ITI TF-2b: 3.38, and IHE ITI TF-2a: 3.18. - QTF-65 Responding QHINs MUST be capable of processing XCA Requests to identify and retrieve appropriate documents. - QTF-66 Initiating QHINs MUST be capable of processing XCA Responses and sending the results to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable).
+These query parameters are among the metadata parameters that MUST be returned with objects in all LeafClass Query for Documents Responses. serviceStartTime and serviceStopTime MUST be Requested as UTC in DTM format.

+QTF 59QTF-62 If \$XDSDocumentEntryServiceStartTimeTo and \$XDSDocumentEntryServiceStopTimeFrom are not specified, the Responding Node MAY limit the Query response to data from the past five years.

+- QTF-60QTF-63 The Cross-Gateway Query FindDocuments Registry Stored Query request MAY include both DocumentEntryType parameters with values of urn:uuid:7edca82f-054d-47f2-a032-9b2a5b5186c1 and urn:uuid:34268e47-fdf5-41a6-ba33-82133c465248 to specify that Stable and On-Demand Documents should be included where both are available.
+If only Stable or On-Demand Documents are available, only those DocumentEntries should be sent. - QTF-61QTF-64 The Initiating QHIN MUST specify a returnType parameter value of LeafClass, which means to return full metadata contents.
+See IHE ITI TF-1: 18 Cross-Community Access (XCA) Integration Profile, IHE ITI TF-2b: 3.38, and IHE ITI TF-2a: 3.18. - QTF-62QTF-65 Responding QHINs MUST be capable of processing XCA Requests to identify and retrieve appropriate documents.

-QTF-67 The QHIN Initiating Gateways MUST support the XDS Affinity Domain XCA option for both IHE Cross Gateway Query [ITI-38] and IHE Cross Gateway Retrieve [ITI-39] as specified in section 18.2.1 of the IHE Technical Framework Volume 2.
+- QTF-63QTF-66 Initiating QHINs MUST be capable of processing XCA Responses and sending the results to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable). - QTF 64QTF-67 The QHIN Initiating Gateways MUST support the XDS Affinity Domain XCA option for both IHE Cross Gateway Query [ITI-38] and IHE Cross Gateway Retrieve [ITI-39] as specified in section 18.2.1 of the IHE Technical Framework Volume 2.